Date and Time Handling

 -

-Limited Time Zone Support: While timestamps are normalized to UTC internally, there are no explicit functions for time zone conversion.
+Limited Time Zone Support: Timestamps are normalized to UTC internally.
+There are no explicit functions for time zone conversion.

 -